brunogayet/node-apirest-projects/README.md

 - Create a global middleware called on every request that prints (`console.log`) a count of how many requests have been made in the application so far;

-## :memo: License
+## :link: Original challenge

-This project is under the MIT license.
-See the [LICENSE] file (LICENSE.md) for more details.
+The original challenge can be accessed through the link: https://github.com/Rocketseat/bootcamp-gostack-desafio-01

 ---

-Made with ♥ by Rocketseat: wave: [Join our community!]
+Made with ♥ by Rocketseat:wave: [Join our community!]
 (Https://discordapp.com/invite/gCRAFhc)